davidwengier/Benchmark/README.md

 Slides from NDC London: [https://www.slideshare.net/DavidWengier/pragmatic-performance-from-ndc-london-2019](https://www.slideshare.net/DavidWengier/pragmatic-performance-from-ndc-london-2019)

+The talk has also been presented at various user groups and at NDC Oslo 2019.

-Note: This is a general dumping ground for a bunch of my benchmarks, not a 1:1 of the benchmarks presented in the slides or video.
+Note: This is a general dumping ground for a bunch of my benchmarks (or a bench of my bunchmarks), not just the source code for the benchmarks presented in the slides or video.